• City of Tacoma QA

 Step 1: Internal & External Coordination

-Neighborhood planning staff connect and coordinate with external partners (organizations and agencies) and internal Tacoma staff to identify existing programs and available resources to implement projects.
+Neighborhood Planning staff connect and coordinate with external partners (organizations and agencies) and internal City of Tacoma staff to identify existing programs and available resources to implement projects.

 Step 2: Launch Engagement